 Cigar Life Guy: Molon Labe also makes organic coffee.
 Why does coffee pair so well with cigars?

-Steve Bartell: Part of my journey with Molon Labe was creating a cigar experience.
-I had the Reserve Cigar and it was phenomenal.
-I didn’t want to just go out and sell a cigar on its merits.
-I do think a cigar should stand on its own, but I didn’t want to generalize and say, “This cigar goes great with coffee.”
-Coffee is like cigars – they’re not all good.
-So I went on a journey to source coffee.
-I worked with 120 different coffees to get to five that paired specifically with our cigars.
-If you look at our website, it talks about perfect pairings and those perfect pairings are our cigars with our coffee and our whiskey.
-We did the same thing with whiskey.
 Our cigar company is New Hampshire-based and Miami-based.
-All of our coffees are roasted locally.
-We select the top one percent of coffee beans and grow organically.
-We have the Soprano which is a dark Italian roast.
-We have Death by Chocolate which is a dark Italian roast with a back flavor of dark chocolate.
-We have the Sumatra which is an Indonesian coffee- French roast with very low acid and goes great with a cigar.
-We have a Nicaraguan blend which is actually grown an hour from our factory.
-Then we have a Creme Brulee which is a flavored coffee.
+All of our coffees are roasted locally, and we select the top one percent of coffee beans and grow organically.
+We have the Soprano, which is a dark Italian roast.
+We have Death by Chocolate, a dark Italian roast with a back flavor of dark chocolate.
+The Sumatra is an Indonesian coffee-French roast with very low acid and goes excellent that cigar.
+We have a Nicaraguan blend, grown an hour from our factory.
+Then we have a Creme Brulee, which is a flavored coffee.

-Toward the end of 2023, we went through a similar exercise to find a reasonably sourced distillery that could make five blended spirits that go specifically with our cigars.
-Not just a general- “This is Whistlepig or Woodford Reserve”.
-All of the product that goes in the bottle is organic and grown in New Hampshire.
+All of the products that go in the bottle are organic and grown in New Hampshire.
 So all the corn, all the wheat, all the rye, everything that goes into that bottle is locally grown.
 We’re launching that spirit line officially at the end of this month.
 They’re amazing.
 They’re taking the market by storm.
 So when we do a cigar event, we bring the trifecta.
-We bring the cigars.
-We bring the coffee and we bring the whiskey and rum.
-We start with the whiskey and rum, then go to the cigars, and finish with the coffee.
+We bring the cigars, coffee, whiskey, and rum.
+We start with the whiskey and rum, go to the cigars, and finish with the coffee.
 The response is overwhelming.

 Cigar Life Guy: You also run the ASH cigar lounge.
 What sets it apart from other lounges?